ThomasSilloway/Godot-Mod-Framework-Isometric-2D-Game-Starter/ai_coding_prompts/2024-03-13_01-pathing-a-star-non-grid/spec-template.md

 ## Tasks

-### Add change_notes.md file
+### Update change_notes.md file
- - Create change_notes.md file inside the current directory of this spec file under the folder: generated
+ - If change_notes.md file doesn't exist, create it inside the current directory of this spec file under the folder: generated
- - Add the notes from the each change you implement below
+ - For each set of changes you implement, add a new section with:
+  - ## Version title Ex: v01
+    - A brief description of the changes made
+    - Details of what was implemented/fixed
+ - Always append new changes as a new section at the bottom of the file, keeping the previous change notes intact

 ### Create a detailed architecture document
  - Add this to the current directory of this spec file under the folder: generated